Serious Sam Advance: Gameplay

 Serious Sam Advance is a first-person shooter.
 It contains twelve levels, each composed of enclosed rooms, often in the style of arenas.
 Some levels contain puzzle elements.
 The player, as Sam "Serious" Stone, can freely navigate each room, using the D-pad for forward and backward movement and the shoulder buttons for strafing.
 Enemies patrol in rooms and attack Sam on sight.
 Entering a room or passing a trigger causes further enemies to appear and attack.
 There are twenty types of enemies in total.

 The player can attack using ten different weapons, including ranged weapons and a chainsaw for melee.
 They can aim using the D-pad and fire the weapons using the "A" button.
 Holding down the button causes the weapons to fire continuously.
 Aiming can be slowed down by holding the "B" button, while pressing the button once swaps the active weapon with another.
 Enemies at close range are automatically targeted.
 Ammunition can be collected through crates placed in levels.

 Serious Sam Advance contains no measures to save progress and uses a password system to let the player access later levels after a restart.
-A leaderboard documents the player's highscore, number of enemies encountered, and number of enemies killed, although that data is also not persisted.
+A leaderboard documents the player's high score, number of enemies encountered, and number of enemies killed, although that data is also not persisted.
 Up to four players can connect their Game Boy Advance systems using the Game Boy Advance Game Link Cable and compete in a deathmatch mode.

 Plot

 Serious Sam Advance is non-canon.
-It begins with recounting how Sam "Serious" Stone returned from a time-travel mission to Abu Simbel in 2113.
+It begins by recounting how Sam "Serious" Stone returned from a time-travel mission to Abu Simbel in 2113.
 Scientists assessed the Time-Lock technology that Sam used to travel through time.
 Initially, they could only use it to send people to and from ancient Egypt but, in 2020, became able to control the time and place of travellers' destinations.
 Using this feature, agents were sent to various ancient civilisations to investigate whether Mental—the antagonist in the Serious Sam series—was trying to release his horde on them to alter the course of history.
 This programme was successful for two years until three agents failed to return, as did the rescue team sent after them.
 Sam, the only survivor from previous encounters with Mental's forces, was thus selected to travel to ancient Rome in 512 BCE.

 Sam initially arrives in ancient Egypt at the Temple of Herkat and fights his way through enemies sent by Mental, crossing the desert and eventually encountering and defeating the Sirian Sphinx, one of Mental's more powerful minions.
 Sam enters a Time-Lock with the intent to return home, but Mental interferes and sends him to ancient Rome instead.
 He again defeats several waves of enemies and reaches Caesar's Palace.
 In it, Sam eliminates the Wolfinator, marking the end of Mental's attempt to rule over ancient Rome.
 Wishing to take a vacation on Maui, Sam enters a nearby Time-Lock to return home.